-Ichi Fuji, Ni Taka, San Nasubi (literally: 1 Fuji, 2 hawk, 3 eggplant) is a proverb relating to hatsuyume.
+“Ichi Fuji, Ni Taka, San Nasubi” (literally: 1 Fuji, 2 hawk, 3 eggplant) is a Japanese proverb relating to hatsuyume.
 It is said that the best dream to have is of Mount Fuji, followed by a hawk and an eggplant.
 This belief has been around since the early Edo period.
 It is also said that these three elements were the favorites of the shogun Tokugawa Ieyasu.
-There is also a continuation to the proverb which are Yon Sen, Go Tabako, Roku Zatō (literally: 4 Fan, 5 Tobacco, 6 Blind acupressurer).
+There is also a continuation to the proverb – “Yon Sen, Go Tabako, Roku Zatō” (literally: 4 Fan, 5 Tobacco, 6 Blind acupressure).
 They are, however, not as popular as the first three elements.

 Mount Fuji is considered an auspicious dream as it is the tallest mountain in Japan, signifying one’s achievements reaching great heights.
-Dreaming of tobacco is said to produce similar effects, as the tobacco smoke rises to a great height.
+The mountain is also considered sacred and a deity.
 Fuji is also close to sounding like fushi which means immortality.

-The eggplant is also an auspicious dream despite not having the same theme of “soaring to great heights”.
+The eggplant is also an auspicious dream symbols despite not having the same theme of “soaring to great heights”.
 It is said that the eggplant was chosen due to it being expensive in the past.
 Moreover, the Japanese word for eggplant, nasu, can also mean accomplish.

-With your new-found knowledge, will you be anticipating your dreams on the 1st or 2nd of January?
+Will you be anticipating your dreams on the 1st or 2nd of January?
 Who knows, you may be lucky enough to get one of the auspicious dreams so remember to take note of your hatsuyume in the coming new year!